denialofsandwich/sudo.nvim/README.md

 # sudo.nvim

 This small plugin allows you to read and write files in Neovim using root permissions via `sudo`.
-Unlike other solutions, it uses [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to prompt for the password directly within Neovim, eliminating the need for an external `askpass` provider.
+It uses [nui.nvim](https://github.com/MunifTanjim/nui.nvim) to prompt for the password directly within Neovim, eliminating the need for an external `askpass` provider.

 ## Features